osamairfan9/Packer-Analyzer/README.md

 # Packer Sniffer x Analyzer

+* Download the Zip file using the code button of this repository.

 * Save the files in the same manner as the listed folders here.

 * Modify the paths in the code according to your system.